2021mgumusayak/CS50/Week0/ScratchPsuedo.md

 turn -20 degrees, change costume and wait until not pressing right arrow

-When mouse recieves the broadcast<br>
+When mouse receives the broadcast<br>
 hide the score and time variables, hide the mouse and stop the mouse